ooibc88/blockbench/benchmark/hyperledger/contracts.md

 + The source code
 + Init arguments passed to constructor
 + The path used during deployment.
-Thus, the same source code with the same init argumments but deployed using two different paths are considered as different.
+Thus, the same source code with the same init arguments but deployed using two different paths are considered as different.

 **vs. Ethereum contracts.** Unlike [Ethereum contracts](../ethereum/contracts.md), a chaincodeID is not bound